stephbuon/stephbuon.github.io/docs/_posts/2018-10-05-speaker-name-disambiguation.markdown

 See our <a href="https://github.com/stephbuon/hansard-speakers" style="color: blue"> repository on GitHub </a> for a copy and to run our pipeline.
 Read about our process (coming soon).

-This project was supported by National Science Foundation (NSF) Grant (no. 1520103)
+This work was supported in part by National Science Foundation (NSF) Grant (no. 1520103).